Babayev633/chatbot/README.md

 # chatbot
 chatbot for e-commerce website also connected to Telegram based on rasa.
+This project includes material about how correctly integrate sqlite to rasa and connect to http ports.

 READ ME